click to download a copy

 will be as follows: High First Place (95-100 points), First Place (90-94 points), High Second Place (85-89 points), Second Place (80-84 points), High Third Place (75-79 points), Third Place (70-74 points), and Honorable Mention (60-69 points).

 Judges will give one overall impression score to each entry, using this scoring table.
 Scores are based 40% on performers technical proficiency, 40% on performance quality and 20% on composition, creativity and appropriateness of the work presented.
+In the case of a tie, judges will break the tie.

-The decision of the judges will be final.
+In all cases, the decision of the judges will be final.
 Complaints or suggestions must be made in writing and submitted to the director.

 Critiques and score sheets will be shared with the studio director in this same shared Dropbox folder for music submission.
 We aim to give all critiques at the completion of the event.
 Our mission is to provide helpful, insightful and encouraging feedback, gently delivered while being comprehensive and audible.
 Critiques will cover dancer’s technique and performance quality as well as content’s appropriateness and choreographic elements.
 Critiques should come for every entry, from all three vetted and highly qualified judges.
 Our systems include quality checks for any human or technological issues that may hinder your reception of the best critiques possible.
 In the event of extreme circumstances, paper critiques, or lost critiques may occur.